Skip to main content

 Background

-The advent of new symptomatic treatments for Alzheimer’s (AD) and vascular dementia (VaD), and the prospect of disease-modifying therapies have intensified efforts to find neuroimaging biomarkers for differential diagnosis, preclinical detection and monitoring disease progression and therapies.
-In this rapidly moving field, longitudinal brain-behaviour correlation studies are needed to understand disease heterogeneity in clinical presentation and patterns of decline.
-In vivo brain mapping techniques allow quantification of brain profiles and dynamic changes in brain structure and function over time.
 An important emerging concept is that the interplay between AD and cerebrovascular disease (CVD) may contribute to variability of cognitive and functional decline.
-AD and CVD, alone or in combination, are etiologically implicated in 80% of all dementias.
-Mixed AD+CVD in population autopsy series is the most common substrate.
-Both disorders share vascular risk factors and may benefit from their control.
+Alzheimer’s disease and CVD, alone and in combination, are etiologically implicated in 80% of all dementias.
+Mixed AD and CVD in population autopsy series is the most common substrate.
+Both disorders share vascular risk factors and may benefit from controlling these factors.
 Computerized imaging analysis capitalizes on the topographical selectivity of different degenerative processes to quantify in vivo markers of dementia and of the brain at risk.

 Goals

-Another goal is to track the other major neurodegenerative dementias, frontotemporal degeneration (FTD), and Lewy body/Parkinson’s dementia, to understand brain-behaviour relations and progression patterns.
+Another goal is to track the other major neurodegenerative dementias, frontotemporal degeneration and Lewy body/Parkinson’s dementia, to understand brain-behaviour relations and progression patterns.

 Progress